 - Partnership deed/ affidavit of proprietorship

-- NOC and copy of License from the manufacturer
+- NOC and a copy of the manufacturer’s license

 - Food safety management system plan or certificate